*Classes are subject to change

 --------------------------------------------------------------------------------

 Learn the funny art of clowning from the ground up.
-Brittany and Annette Learn the funny art of clowning from the ground up.
-Brittany, Annette, and a few assistants will gently introduce you to make-up, costuming, character development, and performance skills.
+Brittany, Annette, and Rick will gently introduce you to make-up, costuming, character development, and performance skills.
 Their holistic approach will seamlessly interweave the skills that will start you on the road toward being a great clown.
 Their sharing-and-caring style will teach you volumes in a short time!
 When you leave Moose Camp, you will have all the basics you need to begin your new life as a clown.
-If you have never put on makeup before, then Clowning 101 is the right Course for you!
+If you have never put on make-up before, then Clowning 101 is the right course for you!

 * There is a materials fee to buy the recommended makeup kit.
-The kit will contain all the necessary items to create both auguste and whiteface clown characters.
+The kit will contain all the necessary items to create both Auguste and Whiteface clown characters.
 Please know that we tried our best to put only the bare essentials in the kit and to keep it at low cost.
-The kit we put together for you will be much cheaper than buying the same make-up separately in the Dealers Room.
-For the health of our campers we do not offer and do not recommend communal use makeup.
-There will be mirrors, containers of Q-tips, and wet-wipes available for your use at the makeup table.
+The kit we put together for you will be much cheaper than buying the same make-up separately in the dealer room.
+For the health of our campers, we do not offer and do not recommend communal use of makeup.
+There will be mirrors, containers of Q-tips, and wet wipes available for your use at the makeup table.

 Puppets are the perfect performing partners – they are friendly, fuzzy, forgiving, and fun!
 Best of all, you don’t have to be a great ventriloquist or puppeteer for your puppets to be effective and engaging.
 Christopher will share simple tips and techniques to bring your puppet pals to life to support and enhance your clowning in different settings and venues, and with a variety of different styles of puppets.
 Throughout the week we will explore focus; movement & manipulation; character; voice work; the 3 C’s; and puppet CPR to bring the elements together.
 (Bonus: Many of the same techniques used in good clowning are used in puppetry, and vise versa, so there is a lot of natural crossover to apply!)